hbctraining/variant_analysis/lessons/14_IGV.md

 ### Modifying Tracks

-Now that we have an idea of how we can navigate in the IGV window, we want to learn how to modify our tracks.
+Now that we have an idea of how we can navigate in the IGV window, we want to learn how to modify the tracks.
 IGV provides lots of ways in which you can modify the tracks.

 #### Resizing Tracks